BuffaloWill/oxml_xxe/README.md

 # Archived

 This project is archived.
-If someone has a working and _maintained_ fork please let me know and I point people there.
+If someone has a working and _maintained_ fork please let me know and I will point people there.
 Thank you to all of you.
 This was a fun project and a technique that yieled (and still yields) interesting research.

 # oxml_xxe
 This tool is meant to help test XXE vulnerabilities in ~~OXML document~~ file formats.
 Currently supported: